 After a week I got on the scales and seen I had gained 20 lbs.
 I felt sick, guilty, and shameful.
 I had blown everything.

-In my guilt, shame and feeling a failure I withdrew for weeks, never got dress, bawled my head off, and would not answer the phone.
+In my guilt, shame and feeling a failure I withdrew for weeks, never got dressed, bawled my head off, and would not answer the phone.
 With not sleeping, I felt like the walking dead and there were times I wished I were.
 I was going down a deep dark hole fast.
 I felt if I died, it wouldn’t really matter, I wondered it I could do it.

 Thank God, I had made regular appointments with my family doctor.
 When I seen I had one approaching I struggled with the thought of going but I dragged myself to it.
 I broke down in her office of what had happened.
 I told her I needed help.
 She sent off a referral to mental health and immediately; I got an appointment the following week.

 I always recognized my addictive behavior through the years.
 I always felt while walking by the gambling machines that one loonie would be my demise.

 I knew that first Christmas after Curtis died when my mind was sizing up the liquor I had on hand…I knew I couldn’t go there… I was scared that I would never find the bottom of the bottle.
 I just knew.